aspenfsp/wealth-quintiles/README.md

 SCF data was downloaded from the Federal Reserve's website: https://www.federalreserve.gov/econres/scfindex.htm/.

-The main estimates are contained in a presentable format in the file, "scf_quintiles".
-For the script that generated this file, see "scf_quintiles_script".
+The main estimates are contained in a presentable format in the file, "scf_quintiles_script.md".
+For the script that generated this file, see "scf_quintiles_script.rmd".